 comfortable with the currency options available for transferring funds and the payment methods offered.

 Engaging in foreign exchange trading can be tempting and may seem quite exciting, but unless you’re a veteran you should exercise caution when deciding which house to work with and how much you’re willing to commit to the exercise.
-Be sure to gather information from the FCA site, the top news sites in the industry, and from the broker’s own site, before you make any financial decision.
+Be sure to gather information from the FCA site, the top news sites in the industry, and the broker’s own site, before you make any financial decision.